Éamonn Burns: Club

-1990 was Burns' first year in the Ballinascreen Senior panel and they reached that year's Derry Senior Football Championship final, where they were beaten by Lavey.
+1990 was Burns's first year in the Ballinascreen Senior panel and they reached that year's Derry Senior Football Championship final, where they were beaten by Lavey.
 He was top-scorer in that year's Championship.
 Screen reached the final again two years later but once again Lavey came out victorious.
 Burns was again top scorer in the Championship.
 In 1994 Burns and Screen were beat in another Derry Championship final, this time to Bellaghy.
 They did however win the Derry Senior Football League that year.
 He again finished the Championship's top scorer in 1996.
 Ballinascreen won the Derry League Division 2 title in 2008.
 The club also won the 2009 Ulster Senior Club Football League.

 Burns was in the United States for a short period the early 1990s and while there played with St. Columbkille's GFC, Boston.
 He along with fellow Derry man Dermot McNicholl helped the club win a Boston Senior Football Championship in 1991.